GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 ### Hard Skills

-- **Is experienced in most part of the tech stack that we use** (Ruby on Rails, React, Next.js, TypeScript, Python, GraphQL and others).
+- **Is experienced in most of the tech stack that we use** (Ruby on Rails, React, Next.js, TypeScript, Python, GraphQL and others).
 May have occasional blocks, but is able to develop efficiently.
 - **Is capable of using TDD daily, and understands the importance of it**.
-- Is capable of producing code according to our [Styleguide](https://github.com/GeekHunter-Brasil/hello-world).
+- Is capable of writing code according to our [Styleguide](https://github.com/GeekHunter-Brasil/hello-world).
 - Has experience with common database technologies.
-Knows what are relational models, tables, views, indices, and other terms.
+Knows relational models, tables, views, indices, and other terms.
 Is capable of writing a performant SQL query.
-- Has experience in git, **is able to deal with merge conflicts**.
+- Has experience in git, and **is able to deal with merge conflicts**.
-- Is fluent in Object Oriented Programming, knows the key points to it and is able to produce high-quality OOP code.
+- Is fluent in Object Oriented Programming, knows the key points to it and is able to write high-quality OOP code.
 - Knows what is Functional Programming, knows advantages and disadvantages to each paradigm.
-- Understands concepts such as data immutability, pure functions, reactivity.
+- Understands concepts such as data immutability, pure functions, and reactivity.
 - **Understands concepts about software architecture, and knows how to follow common patterns** such as Clean Architecture, Hexagonal Architecture and others.
 Knows about their advantages and disadvantages.
 - Understands how to design applications and is capable of choosing a good design according to the complexity or challenge (e.g. monoliths, micro-services, serveless, etc).
 - **Knows how to debug code**.
 Is capable of debugging their own code, manipulating the memory and instructions to reproduce a specific context.